 See Split Task

-A contractual term to control payment so that it is based on the same work quantity as payment received.
+A contractual term to control payment based on the same work quantity as payment received.

-A contractual term to the control payment due date to be based on the same payment received date.
+A contractual term to control the payment due date based on the same payment received date.

 Stands for Plan – Do – Check – Adjust.
 The cycle introduced by Walter A. Shewhart and popularized by Dr. W. E. Deming as a method of continuous improvement.

-Metric used in the Last Planner System to gauge Planing Reliability.
+Metric used in the Last Planner System to gauge Planning Reliability.
 The number of planned completions divided into the number of actual completions in a given time period, usually referring to tasks in a commitment plan (e.g., a weekly work plan, a daily work plan, or hourly work plan).
 PPC is based on the binary assessment whether or not a task is 100% complete (“done done”).
 NOTE: PPC is not an earned value metric.
 Earned value metrics give partial credit to work underway (e.g., 20% done).
+A Loqust variation of PPC is the vertical distance between an Actual Production Line© and a Planned Production Line©.

 A construction acronym used to identify a weekly planning meeting during which a Weekly Work Plan is developed.

-A Sequential Task that must precede a Successor Sequential Task.
+A Sequential Production Task that must precede a Successor Sequential Production Task.
+A Loqust Production Graph© can visually display the following Predecessor relationships:

 Most meaningfully represented as Work Quantity expressed in its Native Unit of Measure over time such as cubic yards per day.
-While Production can be expressed utilizing the Normalized Unit of Measure, it is less meaningful however it does have use in illustrating certain concepts of Production Control.
+While Production can be expressed utilizing the Normalized Unit of Measure, it is less meaningful.
+However, this does have use in illustrating certain concepts of Production Control.
+Loqust recommends the use of weekly production measurement to correspond to weekly planning meetings.

 A Loqust Production Map displays real time, multiple Production Task statuses for any Dimension.
 The Production Map can depict any variety of physical representations of a project ranging from a site plan to a floor-plan.
 The Production Map along with the Loqust Production Graph are the primary Loqust visualizations of Production Control.